microsoft/pxt-adafruit/docs/projects/magic-button-trick.md

 })
 ```

-## step 1: measuring magnetic force
+## Step 2: measuring magnetic force

 We will use the micro:bit's compass to detect the magnet.
 Compass's tell us what direction we are pointing by detecting the Earth's magnetic field but they can also detect any other magnet nearby.
-We will use that to check if our magnet is next to the micro:bit by using the [magnetic force](reference/input/magnetic-force) block found in the input menu's 'more' section.
+We will use that to check if our magnet is next to the micro:bit by using the [magnetic force](/reference/input/magnetic-force) block found in the input menu's 'more' section.
 As we only want to measure the strength we change the drop down to select 'strength':

 ```blocks
 input.magneticForce(Dimension.Strength)
 ```

-## step 2: checking if the magnetic is nearby
+## Step 3: checking if the magnetic is nearby

 Now we can measure the magnetic force near the microbit, we can check if the value we measure is so big that it means there must be a strong magnet nearby.